Crossing the Conversational Chasm: A Primer on Natural Language Processing for Multilingual Task-Oriented Dialogue Systems: Open Challenges and Future Directions

 \subsection{Human-centred Evaluation of Multilingual \tod Systems}

 A crucial compass to chart the development of \tod systems is evaluation \shortcite{deriu2021survey}.
-For the modular \tod pipeline, there are standard automated metrics to evaluate each component: accuracy for intent classification, $F_1$ score for slot labelling, or joint goal accuracy for DST.
+For the modular \tod pipeline, there are standard automated metrics to evaluate each component: accuracy and/or $F_1$ score for intent classification, $F_1$ score for slot labelling, or joint goal accuracy for DST.
 Recently, DialoGLUE \shortcite{mehri2020dialoglue}, a benchmark for \tod systems based on automated metrics, has been proposed.
 Unfortunately, DialoGLUE is available only in English.
-We thus hope that, similar to recent benchmarks for general-purpose (i.e., non-dialogue) cross-lingual NLU such as XTREME \shortcite{hu2020xtreme} and XGLUE \shortcite{Liang:2020xglue}, future work will strive to building comprehensive and community-supported multilingual \tod benchmarks.
+We thus hope that, similar to recent benchmarks for general-purpose (i.e., non-dialogue) cross-lingual NLU such as XTREME(-R) \shortcite{hu2020xtreme,Ruder:2021xtremer} and XGLUE \shortcite{Liang:2020xglue}, future work will strive to building comprehensive and community-supported multilingual \tod benchmarks.
+An additional aspect to consider when automatically evaluating multilingual ToD systems is the confusion between low cross- and multi-lingual performance and cultural variance.
+In other words, one needs to differentiate between the models performing badly due to their inability to support cross-lingual transfer linguistically versus their inability to transfer between different cultural contexts and realities \cite{hershcovich2022challenges}.

-However, evaluation of \tod systems still adds another layer of difficulty, typically not encountered in the above-mentioned benchmarks for general-purpose NLP tasks.
-In short, received wisdom cautions that strong performance on automated metrics does not always positively correlate with the overall user satisfaction with the system \shortcite{liu2016not}.
+Evaluation of \tod systems still adds another layer of difficulty, typically not encountered in the above-mentioned benchmarks for general-purpose NLP tasks.
+In short, received wisdom cautions that strong performance on automated metrics does not always positively correlate with the overall user satisfaction with the system \shortcite{liu2016not,Smith:2022arxiv}.
 This means that human evaluation remains the most faithful way to evaluate the ultimate dialogue system usability \textit{and} usefulness.

 Human evaluation for \tod systems aims to figure out whether the user was satisfied with the interaction (\textit{user satisfaction}) or whether the system has completed the task \shortcite<{\em task success}; >{deriu2021survey}.
 Generally, collecting human feedback is money- and time-consuming.
 Multilingual \tod systems inherit the same costs but also pose new questions for widespread human evaluation protocols.
 Firstly, the expenses for hiring qualified users scales linearly with the number of languages.
 Secondly, especially for lower-resource languages, sometimes it is hard (or impossible) to find fluent speakers on commonly used platforms such as Amazon Mechanical Turk.
 Thirdly, when hiring evaluators from different countries, one needs to consider whether cultural differences subsist which may alter the way user satisfaction is perceived or reported.